 Similar issues have surfaced in previous health emergencies.
 The Royal College of GPs pointed to an increase in stress symptoms and adjustment disorders following previous pandemics.
 It’s preparing its members for a huge surge in patients with post-traumatic stress disorder as a result of COVID-19.

 Higher suicide rates are common in health emergencies too, with Hong Kong reporting a 30% increase in suicide deaths among people aged over 65 during the 2003 SARS outbreak.

 Supporting employee health and wellbeing

-With so much uncertainty, employees need the ongoing support provided by HR heroes and the organisational wellbeing strategies introduced during the pandemic but they will also value the reassurance that their employer is continuing to support their wellbeing.
-Whipping away health and wellbeing programs in the workplace, at a point when so many are experiencing a mental health crisis will send out some very negative signals.
+With so much uncertainty, employees need the ongoing support provided by HR heroes and the organisational wellbeing strategies introduced during the pandemic.
+Still, they will also value the reassurance that their employer is continuing to support their wellbeing.
+Whipping away health and wellbeing programs in the workplace at a point when so many are experiencing a mental health crisis will send out some very negative signals.